danmackinlay/pattern_machine/README.rst

 Some quarks for use in Supercollider_ by `Parking Sun`_ [#]_.

-At there moment, there is only a JSON_ decoder.
+At there moment, there is

+* a JSON_ decoder.
 It might need some love w/regard to malformed markup handling.
+* some miscellaneous utilities for my coding style. ("sun_convenience")

 Credits
 =======